mcodinggg/mcodinggg/README.md

 - 🖥️ I'm a 19-year-old developer from Egypt with a focus on **Front-End development**.
 - 🌱 Currently learning **Node.js**, **Express**, and **MongoDB** to become a Full-Stack Developer.
 - 💡 Interested in **React.js**, **JavaScript**, **UI/UX**, and building cool web experiences.
-- 📚 Studying Computing & Bioinformatics @ Benha University.
+- 📚 Studying Computing & Bioinformatics @Benha University, Obour Campus  .

 ---